mdsameersakib/mdsameersakib/README.md

 ## More about me :
       -🏠Lives in Dhaka, Bangladesh
-      -🎓Studies (BSc) in Computer Science and Engineering (CSE) at BRAC University -🏫Studied at Willes Little Flower School & College -🏫Studied at National Ideal School,Dhaka
+      -🎓Studies (BSc) in Computer Science at BRAC University -🏫Studied at Willes Little Flower School & College -🏫Studied at National Ideal School,Dhaka